 - Home and community support service agencies

-Thompson Coe’s Health Care trial attorneys have an intimate understanding the laws governing health care liability claims in the State of Texas.
-But our experience is not in merely knowing the law of, and how to handle, these claims.
-It is in actually trying these types of cases.
-Whether a health care liability claim will ultimately be dismissed, settle, or tried, you want a lawyer who is experienced and diligent enough to know that cases are best positioned each step of the way by preparing them as if they will be tried.
-In this way, our attorneys are proactively staying ahead of the plaintiff’s attorney in defending the case and not merely reacting to what the plaintiff’s attorney does.
+Our attorneys have an extensive understanding of the laws governing health care liability claims in the State of Texas.
+Whether a health care liability claim will ultimately be dismissed, settle or tried, you want a lawyer who is experienced and diligent enough to know that cases are best positioned each step of the way by preparing them as if they will be tried.
+In this way, our attorneys are proactively staying ahead of the plaintiff’s attorney in defending the case and not merely reacting to what the other side does.

 We understand that being sued for professional negligence is one of the most stressful events a health care professional will experience, and we help guide our clients through that experience.
 We also know that under many policies of professional liability insurance currently being written in Texas, every dollar spent on liability defense erodes the indemnity benefit under the policy, so we proudly offer our clients both competent and cost-effective representation.